Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.1] „Znáte dějiny bitvy národů u Lipska?“ otázal se, „když polní maršálek kníže Schwarzenberg šel na Liebertkovice 14. října roku 1813 a když 16. října byl zápas o Lindenau, boje generála Merweldta, a když rakouská vojska byla ve Wachavě a když 19. října padlo Lipsko?“

-Merveldt enters the dream of Kadett Biegler when he deals with the Battle of the Nations by Leipzig in 1813.
+enters Kadett Biegler's dream when he deals with the battle near Leipzig in 1813.

 Background

-Merveldt was a German diplomat and general who served Austria.
-He commanded an army at the battle of Leipzig, but was captured after approaching a group of Poles and Saxons he thought were Hungarians.
-He died when he was ambassador in London, and was given a honorary burial in Westminster Abbey.
+was a German diplomat and general who served Austria.
+He commanded an army at the Battle of Nations near Leipzig, but was captured after approaching a group of Poles and Saxons he thought were Hungarians.
+He died while he was ambassador in London, and was given an honorary burial in Westminster Abbey.

 Quote(s) from the novel